edoardocattapan/ardo.github.io/_posts/2019-12-12-why-is-there-something-instead-of-nothing?.md

 Paradoxes like these are the walls we hit at the end of infinity.

-Infinity is actually so end-less and open a system that its laws and characteristics are not different than if it was a perfectly closed system.
+Infinity is actually so end-less and open a system that its laws and characteristics are not different than as if it was a perfectly closed system.
 The extreme open-endedness is such that it comes back to any arbitrarily closed confines.

 1/0 is impossible, because you cannot divide any number by 0, because 0 is nothing.